 The best marketing for a school is having happy parents actively telling their friends and colleagues about your wonderful learning environment.
-Word of mouth marketing works because of the personal connections and is generally the largest source of new students at your school.
+Word of mouth marketing works because of personal connections and is generally the largest source of new students at your school.

 This concept of “social proof” is a key driver in how people make choices.
 They want to purchase (or enroll) with a company or service that they have been told is good by people that they know and trust.
 There is a reason why so many companies use celebrity spokespeople to help them promote their products.